KevinAllen4325/GuessingGame/README.md

 ![guessing game](https://user-images.githubusercontent.com/26398311/27927869-be43e94e-6252-11e7-869f-6f56d80bb1b8.jpg)

-This is a Hot or Cold Number Guessing Game.
+This is a "Hot or Cold" number guessing game.
 The game goes like this:
-1. I pick a random secret number between 1 to 100 and keep it hidden.
+1. I pick a random number between 1 and 100, keeping it hidden.
-2. You need to guess until you can find the hidden secret number.
+2. You need to guess until you can find the secret number.
-3. You will get feedback on how close ("hot") or far ("cold") your guess is.
+3. You will get feedback on how close ("Hot") or far ("Cold") your guess is.
+So, are you ready?